 Wellness is just as vital to the recovery process as abstaining from drugs and alcohol.
 This might seem like an exaggeration or hyperbole, but it isn’t.
-When you come right down to it, recovery is about breaking free from dangerous behaviors to build a meaningful life without the weight of active addiction.
+Recovery is about breaking free from dangerous behaviors to build a meaningful life without the weight of active addiction.
 Without taking the time to maintain your mental and physical health, recovery can become overwhelming and it can be all too easy to slip back into old habits.

 Preserving and protecting your well-being allows you to be the best version of yourself.
-When you’re actively tending to your psychological and bodily needs, you feel connected to yourself, closer to others, and dedicated to leading a substance-free life.
-But while wellness sounds great on paper, it can be challenging to understand how to actually experience it in your day-to-day life.
+When you’re actively tending to your psychological and physical needs, you feel connected to yourself, closer to others and dedicated to leading a substance-free life.
+While wellness sounds great on paper, it can be challenging to understand how to actually practice it in your day-to-day life.

-To help make wellness easier to achieve this Mental Wellness Month, The Recovery Village is sharing eight key dimensions of wellness, as outlined by the Substance Abuse and Mental Health Services Administration (SAMHSA).
+To help make wellness easier to understand and achieve, the Substance Abuse and Mental Health Services Administration (SAMHSA) has outlined eight key dimensions of wellness.
 By devoting time to each of these dimensions in your daily life, you can improve your health and well-being and reaffirm your commitment to recovery.

-The environments you live, work and relax in can have a significant impact on your mood and overall well-being.
+The environments where you live, work and relax can have a significant impact on your mood and overall well-being.
 This is particularly true if you’re in recovery.
-Don’t be afraid to avoid places or situations where you might be tempted or pressured to use drugs or alcohol, especially if you’re already stressed or struggling.
+Feel empowered to avoid places or situations where you might be tempted or pressured to use drugs or alcohol, especially if you’re already stressed or struggling.
 Spend time in safe, comfortable spaces as often as you can.

 While it might sound mundane, getting a handle on your finances can relieve a surprising amount of stress from your daily life.
-Never knowing how much money you have left for food each month or constantly wondering if you’re going to be able to retire is emotionally taxing.
+Never knowing how much money you have left for food each month or constantly worrying about retirement is emotionally taxing.
 Take time to understand your current spending habits and monetary needs.
 Create a budget that cuts down on excess spending and allows you to save for the future.
 You can even help yourself feel grateful for your sobriety by calculating how much money you’re saving every month by not buying drugs or alcohol.
 Making a safety net for your current and future self can give you comfort and peace of mind.

-Engaging in meaningful work allows you to live your values.
-Whether it’s a day job, school curriculum or volunteering activities, doing work that you are passionate about can make your life feel more meaningful.
-Plus, if you do work you love, you’ll have a reason to feel excited when you wake up in the morning.
+Engaging in meaningful work allows you to live out your values.
+Whether it’s a day job, going to school or volunteering, doing work that you are passionate about can make your life feel more meaningful.
+Plus, if you do work you love, you’ll have another reason to feel excited when you wake up in the morning.

-Your body is the vessel that you moves you through the world; It’s vital that you treat it with kindness.
-Partaking in regular physical activity, getting restful sleep and eating healthy foods can reduce your risk of illness, bolster your mood and increase your energy levels, promoting both emotional and physical wellness.
+Your body is the vessel that you moves you through the world; it’s vital that you treat it with kindness.
+Participating in regular physical activity, getting restful sleep and eating healthy foods can reduce your risk of illness, bolster your mood and increase your energy levels —promoting both emotional and physical wellness.

-Social support is one of the most fundamental of human needs.
+We need other people in our lives.
+Social support is one of the most fundamental human needs.
 Close friends and family members are there to celebrate the good with you, lament the bad and help you go through life feeling connected and cared for.
-Because of this, it’s vital that you foster close relationships, and make an effort to connect with at least one person you’re close to every day.
-Attending Alcoholics Anonymous (AA), Narcotics Anonymous (NA), SMART Recovery or other addiction support groups can provide you with extra support in recovery, and help you stay committed to sobriety.
+Because of this, it’s vital that you foster close relationships and make an effort to connect with at least one person you’re close to every day.
+Attending Alcoholics Anonymous (AA), Narcotics Anonymous (NA), SMART Recovery or other addiction support groups can provide you with extra support in recovery and help you stay committed to sobriety.

 Spirituality is the search for personal meaning and purpose.
 A healthy spiritual life can help you feel more connected to yourself, others and the world around you.
-If you want to develop a sense of spirituality, it’s important to partake in reflective activities that allow you understand your values and beliefs.
+If you want to develop a sense of spirituality, it’s important to take part in reflective activities that allow you to understand and practice your values and beliefs.
 Attend a place of worship, go for a walk, practice yoga, try meditation — whatever feels right to you.
-Taking the time to perform these activities on a regular basis can improve your overall wellness, increase your sense of purpose and life meaning, and allow you to better understand your recovery goals in a larger context.
+Taking the time to perform these activities on a regular basis can improve your overall wellness, increase your sense of purpose and allow you to better understand your recovery goals in a larger context.

-While tending to these eight dimensions of wellness can help improve your day-to-day life, it’s important to remember that they are not a cure for sadness or misfortune.
+While incorporating these eight dimensions of wellness may improve your day-to-day life, it’s important to remember that they are not a fix for external difficulties.
 Wellness is not the absence of illness or stress — it’s having the mental and physical fortitude to cope with these challenges.
 Regardless of your life circumstances, you can always strive for wellness.